 We firmly believe that Pro Carrier is equipped to take on the challenge of Brexit, utilising the systems, networks and experience we have developed and introduced specifically to make shipping cross border simple and easy.

-If you are reading this paper, we are either about to come to the end of the transition period as part of our exit from the EU or we have passed that momentous moment and are now in a brave new world.
+If you are reading this paper we have passed that momentous moment and are now in a brave new world.
 For us living and breathing ecommerce, this has had a seismic impact on how we trade and how we operate within the EU.
 What we want to achieve in this document is to make sense of what this all means to us and to demonstrate how Pro Carrier has worked hard to adapt to the new rules when trading within the EU.

 So what does Brexit mean for the UK and for those other countries that are shipping ecommerce from outside the EU in to the one of the remaining 27 member states that make up the EU – Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden?